PotatoJean/PotatoJean/README.md

 <h1>Hi, I'm Jean! </h1>
 <p>Welcome to my GitHub portfolio!
-I am a cybersecurity student from TARUMT.
-I would like to explore different roles if given the opportunity.
+I am a fresh graduate student from TARUMT, major in Information Security.
+I would like to explore IT audit in the field of GRC.
 Connect with me below!</p>
 <h2>👨‍💻 Cybersecurity Projects:</h2>

 - <b>Analyze Network Traffic (TCPDump) </b>